paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 Once all your files are added to the queue, simply press Start.

-### Transcoding workflow designed for creating .MP4 (H.264) access videos for PARADISEC
+## PARADISEC Transcoding workflow to creating .MP4 (H.264) access copies for the archive

 1. Collect the necessary metadata for videos.
 Group files that have similar BitRate, fps, Aspect Ratio, Scan type, Encoding Profile, allowing you to batch encode
 2. Drag one file into HandBrake